 For macroscopic electromagnetic waves, we certainly made the right assumption of total reflection.
 But it is also clear that the conducting plates will behave differently for hard gamma radiation.
-This is precisely where the problems arise, so we seem to be on the right track.
+This is precisely where the problem arises, so we seem to be on the right track.
 Electromagnetic waves with wave length much smaller than atomic distances or energies much larger than atomic energy levels will pass the conducting plates relatively unperturbed.
-These modes therefore should be discarded from the above sum.
+These modes therefore should be discarded from the above sum.15

 Therefore, we must introduce a UV cutoff for the modes.
 Define a function f(e) which is constantly 1 for sufficiently small energies, constantly 0 for sufficiently large energy and which somehow interpolates between the 1 and 0 for intermediate energy.
-The cutoff replaces each contribution $\frac{1}{2}e$ by $\frac{1}{2}f(e)e$